WeblateOrg/weblate/docs/admin.rst

 .. note::

-    This merge driver assumes the changes in POT files always are done in brach we're trying to merge.
+    This merge driver assumes the changes in POT files always are done in branch we're trying to merge.

 .. seealso:: http://www.no-ack.org/2010/12/writing-git-merge-driver-for-po-files.html